Biography of Phil Heath: how the great bodybuilder changed and how he became one. Phil Heath: arm workout Phil Heath bench press maximum weight

 • 1st place on Mr. Olympia 2016.

-Where things don't work out for Phil is in his personal life.
-On June 23, 2007, he married brunette Jenny Lekson, but a few years later the couple separated (divorced in 2015 due to personal differences; - a typical excuse for American families who do not want to reveal the true reason for the divorce in court).
+Where things don't go well for Phil is in his personal life.
+On June 23, 2007, he married brunette Jenny Lexon, but a few years later the couple separated (divorced in 2015 due to personal differences; a typical “excuse” of American families who do not want to reveal the true reason for the divorce in court).

 Phil Heath is not a conservative in training, so he regularly adapts and modernizes his own loads.
-So, his training program for the 2006 season is significantly different from that for preparing for the 2010 Olympia.
+Thus, his training program for the 2006 season differs significantly from that for preparing for the 2010 Olympia.
 We will consider the latter as the most relevant of those described in detail by the athlete himself.

-So, this Phil Heath training program involves a weekly split in which every muscle in the body is worked out at least once.
-On Monday, the athlete’s training takes place with an emphasis on the back (central part and bottom) in the morning, calves, abs and biceps in the afternoon: among other things, it includes exercises of the type of traction on the upper block with a wide reverse grip, traction of the barbell in the inclination of the reverse grip, barbell T-rods, belt pulls with a rope handle on the lower block and hyperextension with weights.
+So, this training program by Phil Heath involves a weekly split, in which every muscle in the body is worked at least once.
+On Monday, the athlete’s training takes place with an emphasis on the back (central part and bottom) in the first half of the day, calves, abs and biceps in the afternoon: among other things, it includes exercises such as rows on the upper block with a wide reverse grip, barbell rows in a reverse bent grip, barbell T-rows, rows with a cable handle on the lower block and hyperextension with weights.

-On Tuesday, Phil Heath's workout focuses on chest (upper) in the morning, triceps, abs and calves in the afternoon: includes exercises like dumbbell behind the head french press, calf raises in the standing machine, sit-ups socks in the simulator while sitting, push-ups on the uneven bars or in the simulator.
+On Tuesday, Phil Heath's training focuses on the chest (upper) in the first half of the day, triceps, abs and calves - in the afternoon: includes exercises such as French overhead dumbbell press, standing calf raises, socks in a sitting machine, push-ups on uneven bars or in a machine.

-On Wednesday, Phil Heath's workout focuses on quads in the morning, biceps and hips in the afternoon: includes exercises such as barbell squats, leg presses, hack squats, seated leg curls and machine leg curls in a supine position.
+Phil Heath's Wednesday workout focuses on quads in the morning, biceps and hamstrings in the afternoon, including exercises such as barbell squats, leg presses, hack squats, seated leg curls and machine leg curls. in a supine position.

-On Thursday, Phil Heath's training program is a chest (lower) in the morning, deltas, abs and calves in the afternoon: includes exercises like bench presses from the chest, dumbbell breeding to the sides while sitting, raises on socks in the simulator while standing, calf raises in a sitting machine and calf raises in a tilt machine.
+On Thursday, Phil Heath’s training program is chest (lower) in the first half of the day, deltoids, abs and calves in the afternoon: includes exercises such as standing barbell press from the chest, seated dumbbell raises, standing calf raises in a machine, calf raises in a sitting machine and bent over calf raises in a machine.

-Friday workout Phil Heath - back (top and middle) in the morning, biceps and hips - in the afternoon: includes exercises like barbell row in reverse grip, row to the belt with a rope handle on the lower block, pull-ups on the crossbar, leg curls on the sitting machine and leg curls on the lying machine.
+On Friday, Phil Heath’s training is back (upper and central) in the first half of the day, biceps and thighs in the afternoon: includes exercises like reverse-grip bent-over barbell rows, rows with a cable handle on the lower block, pull-ups on the crossbar, leg curls on a sitting machine and lying leg curls on a lying machine.

 Sunday is rest.

 The average number of sets per exercise is 3-4, less often 5-7, and the number of repetitions in them varies from 10 to failure, depending on the load.
-The athlete carried out a cardio session up to 2 times a day: 30-40 minutes in the first half of the day and 30-40 minutes in the afternoon.
-Aerobics was carried out in total up to 6 days (6 x 2 times a day).
+The athlete conducted a cardio session up to 2 times a day: 30-40 minutes in the first half of the day and 30-40 minutes in the afternoon.
+Aerobics was carried out for a total of up to 6 days (6 x 2 times a day).

 Phil Heath: anabolic steroids

-Phillip Jerrod Heath at the beginning of 2017 remains a professional bodybuilder and is not going to end his career in bodybuilding.
+At the beginning of 2017, Phillip Jerrod Heath remains a professional bodybuilder and has no plans to end his bodybuilding career.
 Therefore, he cannot afford to be frank about AAS courses.
-However, nothing forbids him to speak about their benefits in sports.
+However, nothing prevents him from speaking out about their benefits in sports.

-In his interviews, Phil Heath has repeatedly emphasized that steroids are not the greatest misfortune of modern bodybuilding and sports in general, as they are usually presented: “Society is greatly mistaken in believing that athletes on the farm achieve success only thanks to this very pharmacy.
-If that were true, everyone could be Mr. Olympia.”
-To skeptics, he always says: “Try it yourself.
-Do what you want, but you won't get PRO cards either."
+In his interviews, Phil Heath has repeatedly emphasized that steroids are not the greatest problem of modern bodybuilding and sports in general, as they are usually presented: “Society is greatly mistaken in believing that athletes on the farm achieve success only thanks to this very farm.
+If this were true, anyone could become Mr. Olympia.”
+He always says to skeptics: “Try it yourself.
+Do what you want, but you won’t even get an ABM card.”

-In bodybuilding, according to Heath, the main thing is genetics, but perseverance and self-control are equally important, allowing you to train to unbearable pain: “Without talent and return, no AAS will make you a champion.”
-It's hard to disagree with Phil's words.
+In bodybuilding, according to Heath, the main thing is genetics, but no less important are perseverance and self-control, which allow you to train until unbearable pain: “Without talent and dedication, no amount of AAS will make you a champion.”
+It’s hard to disagree with these words of Phil.

 That is, Phil Heath does not directly admit that he takes steroids, but does so indirectly.
-And not shy.
-Another question is what kind of pharmaceutical does the athlete use?
+And he's not shy.
+Another question is, what specific pharmaceutical does the athlete use?
 The debate on this issue is heated.
-Some argue that his pharmacological diet consists mainly of time-tested steroid drugs such as Deca Durabolin, Winstrol and Sustanon in maximum dosages: ≈ up to 200 mg on the first day, 200 mg on the second day and 2000 mg on the last week.
-Others say that he prefers more modern means, such as HGH (somatotropin) and GW-1516 (kardarin).
+Some argue that his pharmacological diet consists mainly of time-tested steroid drugs, such as Deca Durabolin, Winstrol and Sustanon in maximum dosages: ≈ up to 200 mg per day of the first, 200 mg per day of the second and 2000 mg per week of the latter.
+Others say that he prefers more modern means, such as HGH (somatotropin) and GW-1516 (cardarine).

-In the coming years, we are unlikely to find out which of them is right.
+In the coming years, we are unlikely to know which of them is right.
 Maybe no one, or maybe all at once.
-Not a single performing athlete, and even more so a star like Phil Heath, will reveal his secrets while steroid courses are banned.
-WADA's policy of intimidation has brought many professionals to the point where they are afraid to even think, let alone talk about chemistry.
+Not a single performing athlete, much less a star like Phil Heath, will reveal his secrets while steroid courses are banned.
+WADA's intimidation policy has driven many professionals to the point where they are afraid to even think, let alone talk, about chemistry.